German Sims Woodhead

-Sir German Sims Woodhead, KBE FRSE PRMS LLD (29 April 1855 – 29 December 1921) was an English pathologist.
+Lt.-Col. and Bt.
+Col. Sir German Sims Woodhead, (29 April 1855 – 29 December 1921) was an English pathologist.

 Life

 He was born at Woodland Mount, a large country house near Huddersfield, on 29 April 1855 the son of Joseph Woodhead, a newspaper owner (and later politician), and his wife Catherine Woodhead.

 He was educated at Huddersfield College.
-He then studied Medicine at Edinburgh University, graduating MB ChB in 1878.
+He then studied medicine at Edinburgh University, graduating MB ChB in 1878.

 From 1885 to 1890 he worked as a lab assistant in Edinburgh University, living then at 6 Marchhall Crescent.
 During his time in Edinburgh, in 1886, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir William Turner, Alexander Crum Brown, Robert Gray and Sir John Murray.

-In 1890, aged only 35, he became Director of the Conjoint Laboratories of the Royal Colleges of Physicians and of Surgeons in London.
+In 1890, aged only 35, he became director of the Conjoint Laboratories of the Royal Colleges of Physicians and of Surgeons in London.

-In 1899 he was made Professor of Pathology in Cambridge University.
-He was the first Editor of the Journal of Pathology.
+In 1899 he was made professor of pathology in Cambridge University.
+He was the first editor of the Journal of Pathology.

-In the First World War he was the Inspector of Government Laboratories serving all military hospitals.
-He was attached to the RAMC at the rank of Lt Colonel.
-Largely as a result of this service he was knighted (KBE) by King George V in 1919.
+In the First World War he was the inspector of government laboratories serving all military hospitals.
+He was attached to the RAMC at the rank of lieurenant colonel.
+Largely as a result of this service, he was knighted (KBE) by King George V in 1919, as part of the Birthday Honours.

 He died at Aisthorpe Hall in Lincolnshire on 29 December 1921 and is buried in Cambridge City Cemetery.